Top advice for getting printing quotes

 To get your cover varnished with Aqueous or the more expensive UV is not going to break the bank.

-When you ask for spot varnishing, on certain areas of your cover only, it can get expensive (if you still want to look at spot varnish rather ask for pricing on both options)
+When you ask for spot varnishing, on certain areas of your cover only, it can get expensive (if you still want to look at spot varnish rather ask for printing quotes on both options)

 State project timing (state if repeated work):